-The 2016/2017 AEMR was submitted to the DP&E as required on 28th July 2017.
+The 2018/2019 AEMR was submitted to the DPI&E as required in July 2019.

-There was no specific feedback or improvements suggested by the DP&E following their review of the 2016/2017 AEMR submission.
-The items outlined below in Figure 7 highlight the last formal requests from the DP&E following submission of the 2015/2016 AEMR.
+There was no specific feedback or improvements suggested by the DPI&E following their review of the 2018/2019 AEMR submission.
+All actions and recommendations from previous reviews by the DPI&E remain fully incorporated within the current AEMR reporting structure.